distributed-system-analysis/pbench/docs/API/V1/server_config.md

 If you omit the `{key}` value from the URI, specify all configuration settings you wish to change in the `application/json` request body.
-You can specify a single server configuration setting, or all server configuration settings at once.
+You can specify a single server configuration setting, or any group of server configuration settings at once.
 For example,

 ```
 PUT /api/v1/server/configuration/